IOPS: Performance characteristics

-Some HDDs will improve in performance as the number of outstanding IOs (i.e. queue depth) increases.
+Some HDDs/SSDs will improve in performance as the number of outstanding IOs (i.e. queue depth) increases.
 This is usually the result of more advanced controller logic on the drive performing command queuing and reordering commonly called either Tagged Command Queuing (TCQ) or Native Command Queuing (NCQ).
-Most commodity SATA drives either cannot do this, or their implementation is so poor that no performance benefit can be seen.
-Enterprise class SATA drives, such as the Western Digital Raptor and Seagate Barracuda NL will improve by nearly 100% with deep queues.
+Many consumer SATA HDDs either cannot do this, or their implementation is so poor that no performance benefit can be seen.
+Enterprise class SATA HDDs, such as the Western Digital Raptor and Seagate Barracuda NL will improve by nearly 100% with deep queues.
 High-end SCSI drives more commonly found in servers, generally show much greater improvement, with the Seagate Savvio exceeding 400 IOPS—more than doubling its performance.

 While traditional HDDs have about the same IOPS for read and write operations, many NAND flash-based SSDs and USB sticks are much slower writing than reading due to the inability to rewrite directly into a previously written location forcing a procedure called garbage collection.
 This has caused hardware test sites to start to provide independently measured results when testing IOPS performance.

 Flash SSDs, such as the Intel X25-E (released 2010), have much higher IOPS than traditional HDD.
-In a test done by Xssist, using Iometer, 4 KB random transfers, 70/30 read/write ratio, queue depth 4, the IOPS delivered by the Intel X25-E 64GB G1 started around 10000 IOPs, and dropped sharply after 8 minutes to 4000 IOPS, and continued to decrease gradually for the next 42 minutes.
+In a test done by Xssist, using Iometer, 4 KB random transfers, 70/30 read/write ratio, queue depth 4, the IOPS delivered by the Intel X25-E 64 GB G1 started around 10000 IOPs, and dropped sharply after 8 minutes to 4000 IOPS, and continued to decrease gradually for the next 42 minutes.
 IOPS vary between 3000 and 4000 from approximately 50 minutes and onwards, for the rest of the 8+ hours the test ran.
 Even with the drop in random IOPS after the 50th minute, the X25-E still has much higher IOPS compared to traditional hard disk drives.
 Some SSDs, including the OCZ RevoDrive 3 x2 PCIe using the SandForce controller, have shown much higher sustained write performance that more closely matches the read speed.
+For example, a typical operating system has many small files (such as DLLs ≤ 128 kB), so SSD is more suitable for system drive.